Do you know that you can develop your cryptocurrencies like Bitcoin, Etherum and Litecoin and win a fair market share of the crypto market?

 The technology behind cryptocurrencies is called Blockchain, which is a decentralized peer-to-peer (P2P) network, which is comprised of data blocks.

 These blocks chronologically store information about transactions and adhere to a protocol.
-The data recorded in blocks cannot be altered without the alteration of all Previous blocks in which it was created, this however makes cryptocurrency secure than the traditional finance platforms.
+The data recorded in blocks cannot be altered without the alteration of all Previous blocks in which it was created, however makes cryptocurrency secure than the traditional finance platforms.

 Bitcoin is the first known and successful cryptocurrency holding the foremost position in the cryptocurrency market.
 Today, more than 1,600 types of cryptocurrencies, including the most popular ones like Bitcoin, Ripple, and Ethereum, are available and the number is still growing, which is why you can win a fair market share of it all.